eser/docker-base-images/README.md

 ## License

 This project is licensed under the Apache-2.0 License.
-(Assuming you want to keep the same license as the AWS example and what's in your `LICENSE` file.
-Please update if different.)
+See [LICENSE](LICENSE) file for details.